Walking with students

 The School Counseling department sends a monthly newsletter, School Counseling News by email, starting in August.
-The School Counseling News provides parents with important information about tracking academic progress and preparation for life after high school.
-This includes information about testing, college fairs, course selection and more.
+The School Counseling News provides caregivers with important information about tracking academic progress and preparation for life after high school.
+This includes information about testing, course selection and more.

 Each year, students select their courses, both requirements and electives, for the following school year.
-This is a process that involves the support of their parents, advisory group leader and school counselor.
 Typically students will take time in advisory groups to select courses for the following school year.
-Once the advisor and student select courses, the course selection form requires a parent signature.
-With parental approval, the course selection form is then submitted to the guidance office for the counselor’s final approval before being submitted.
+Once the advisor and student select courses, the course selection form require a parent or guardian signature.
+With parent/guardian approval, the course selection form is then submitted to the guidance office for the counselor’s final approval.

 - Lancaster County Career and Technology Centers